elderlybeginner/target_shooting/README.md

 (USL - LSL) / (6 * sigma).
 USL is Upper Specification Limit.
 LSL is Lower Specification Limit.
-(USL - LSL) is range of accepted values.
-Here it is equal to tolerance
+(USL - LSL) is a range of accepted values.
+Here it is equal to the tolerance.
 Six Sigma means six standard deviations.

 (math equitation should be here)